 Host guarantee coverage only applies to property within the listing itself.
 If your listing is for one room in a larger home, the host guarantee insurance coverage will protect anything within that room.
 Items and property in common areas (like a lobby, shared kitchen, or entryway) are not protected—however, common areas are covered by Airbnb host protection insurance, which we covered earlier.

 The Airbnb host guarantee also won’t cover the typical wear and tear incurred by hosting multiple short-term guests.
 For example, a mattress that sags after dozens of people sleep on it isn’t eligible for coverage—that’s expected wear and tear.
 The same principle applies to permanent fixtures that show evidence of daily life, such as loose doorknobs, tarnished faucets, and dulled wood floors.
 Wear and tear is an inevitable part of Airbnb hosting and is different from accidental or intentional acts that cause damage.

 Finally, high-value items often have reduced coverage under this type of policy.
 If you’re fond of priceless antiques or one-of-a-kind works of art, it’s probably wise to keep them out of your Airbnb.

-Count on Insurify to help you secure the home insurance policy that works for you.
-Compare quotes, unlock discounts, and discover providers who’ll cover you, your guests, and your belongings 365 days a year.
+Count on Insurify to help you secure cheap home insurance providers that work for you.
+Say goodbye to your insurance agent for good!
+Compare quotes, unlock discounts, and discover insurers who’ll cover you, your guests, and your belongings 365 days a year.